markom9822/portfolio-website-vercel/README.md

 ## ✨ Features

+- Bespoke UI designed from scratch for desktop and mobile
 - Custom admin dashboard with CRUD system for managing all information displayed
 - Firebase Authentication for secure admin access
 - Real-time Firestore backend